-Aside from twice-a-week potluck dinners, monthly business meetings, and various community-building events like workdays and evening sharing circles, one of the key ways that we experience and build community at Silver Sage Village is through our five standing teams.
+Aside from twice-a-week potluck dinners and many other social activities, one of the key ways that we experience and build community at Silver Sage Village is through our five standing teams.
 Typically these teams meet once a month, and members carry out tasks for the team on their own schedule between meetings.
 Every community member is expected to participate in at least one (but no more than two) of these teams:

 Steering Team serves as our legal Board, made up of representatives from each of our standing teams and one at-large member.
 In addition, ad-hoc teams are sometimes formed for special or one-time activities, like creating this website.
-They also report to the Steering Team each month.
+They also report to the Steering Team as needed.

 Like many cohousing communities, we make significant, community-wide decisions by consensus.
 This is quite different from our culture’s approach of voting, in which the majority rules.
 Voting has the disadvantage, especially in a small community like ours, that members in a minority position can find they have difficulty getting their needs met.